asankov/cv/index.md

 __Building a 12-factor Application__

+* full-length talk at OpenExpo Madrid 2019
+* full-length talk at DevConf Brno 2020
 * lightning talk at OpenFest Bulgaria 2018
 * lightning talk at TuxCon Bulgaria 2019
-* full-length talk at OpenExpo Madrid 2019

 ## Education